selfup/DevOpsOne/README.md

 First script for automating Postgres and Rails apps connections

-When on Ubuntu, a DB needs to be created with the same name as the db username that rails autogenerates in the config/database.yml file
+When on Ubuntu, a DB needs to be created with the same name as the username that rails autogenerates in the config/database.yml file

 The idea here is to create a ```valid database.yml``` file, as well as set correct ```ENV``` variables in a ```.rbenv-vars``` file.